Contractor walkthrough

 What you see

-Job margin, service ranking, pricing floors, public benchmark context, and customers worth reviewing.
+Job margin, service ranking, pricing floors, estimate drift, public benchmark context, and customers worth reviewing.

 Public Market Benchmark